syuoni/SVM/README.rst

 A implementation of Support Vector Machine (SVM) with Python.

-Since a deeply vectorized impelementation of Sequential Minimal Optimization (SMO) algrithm, the solution is quite fast.
+Since a deeply vectorized impelementation of Sequential Minimal Optimization (SMO) algrithm, the computation is quite fast.
+An alternative optimization method of SLSQP (from scipy) is provided.

 --------------
  Demonstration